+D. Administrative appointments of heads of departments and directors of schools and institutes, when a well-documented case for an internal appointment has been made to the Provost.
+The decision as to the adequacy of the documentation presented will rest with the Provost.

 F. Term appointments less than one year in length except Sessional Lecturers.
 If a term appointment that was originally less than one year is to be extended beyond one year, the position must be advertised.

 4.1 Develop a detailed profile or description of the position for which you are hiring.

 For the Vancouver Campus, all advertisements for tenure stream positions must be approved by the Provost.
 In order to request approval, unit’s must create a position and load the ad to Position Management.
-Ensure all funding information for the position to firstname.lastname@example.org (please ensure you note “advertisement for approval” in the subject line”).
-The Senior Manager or Manager will forward the ad, together with any suggestions for revisions to the wording, and the funding information to Vice Provost Academic.
-The ad is reviewed and approval, on behalf of the Provost, is emailed to the Faculty/College/Library.
+Ensure all funding information for the position is included before the ad is submitted for approval.
+Faculty Relations will review the ad and if no changes are required the position/ad will be be forwarded to the Vice Provost Academic.
+The ad is reviewed and approval, on behalf of the Provost, is provided.

 For the Okanagan Campus, all advertisement for tenure stream positions must be approved by the Provost at UBCO.

-In the event a Tenure Stream appointment requires re-advertising, approval must be obtained from the Provost prior to posting the position again.
+In the event a Tenure Stream appointment requires re-advertising, approval must be obtained from the Provost’s Office prior to posting the position again.
 The re-advertisement request must follow the same procedures for approval as new requests.
 This allows for the Provosts to be aware of problem recruitment areas.
 It is also provides for an opportunity to review the ad for possible amendments and improvements.
 Depending on the length of time since the initial approval, government or UBC policy and procedure changes may also need to be incorporated.